Why You Need to Rebalance Your Investment Portfolio

 Part of a robo-advisor’s self-guided, autonomous structure is that yours will not only pick investments, and buy and sell, but the automatic rebalancing of your portfolio is part of its account management structure.

-Beware being driven by emotions or investing too much in that stock that’s touted as the next big thing.
+Beware of being driven by emotions or investing too much in that stock that’s touted as the next big thing.

 By investing conservatively and pragmatically, you’ll compile an investment portfolio that’s got potential for building wealth and keeping you on target for reaching your financial goals.